ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 Cbf Controller
 ======================================================

-The ``CbfController`` Tango device controls its subordinate Tango devices: ``Fsp``, ``Vcc``, ``Slim``, ``CbfSubarray``, and ``TalonLRU``.
-It is responsible for turning these subordinate devices on and off.
-The ``CbfController`` also initiates the configuration of the Talon-DX boards.
-The ``CbfController`` device’s OnCommand triggers a call to ``TalonDxComponentManager.configure_talons``, which copies the device server binaries and FPGA bitstream to the Talon-DX boards, starts the HPS master device server, and sends the configure command to each DsHpsMaster device.
+The ``CbfController`` Tango device controls communications and power for the following Tango devices:
+``CbfSubarray``, ``Slim``, ``TalonBoard`` and ``TalonLRU``.
+It is responsible for setting communications for these subordinate devices online and offline, setting their simulation mode, as well as powering them on and off.
+The ``CbfController`` also propagates system configuration parameters, and initiates the configuration of the Talon-DX hardware.
+The device’s On command triggers a call to ``TalonDxComponentManager.configure_talons``, which copies the device server binaries and FPGA bitstream to the Talon-DX boards, starts the HPS master device servers, and sends the configure command to each DsHpsMaster device.

 Cbf Subarray
 ======================================================

-The ``CbfSubarray`` Tango device is used to monitor and control scan operation of a Mid.CBF receptor subarray.
+The ``CbfSubarray`` Tango device is used to drive scan operations of a Mid.CBF receptor subarray.
 This device receives one configuration per scan, and a subarray may accept this scan configuration only after being assigned at least one receptor.

 Receptor assignment
 -------------------

 Receptor assignment to a subarray is done before configuration for a scan.
-Receptor assignment is exclusive; receptors assigned to one subarray cannot belong to any other subarray.
+Receptor assignment is exclusive; receptors belonging to one subarray cannot belong to any other subarray.
 Up to 197 receptors can be assigned to one subarray; currently, there is only support for 4 receptors.

+During a given receptor's assignment, the corresponding VCC device is set online by the subarray.
+Upon a receptor's release, the corresponding VCC device is set offline by the subarray.

 Scan configuration
 ------------------

 Subarrays receive a scan configuration via an ASCII encoded JSON string.
-The scan configuration is validated for completeness and its parameters implemented as Tango device attributes; the subarray device will then also configure subordinate devices with the relevant parameters, including VCC, FSP and FSP-subarray devices.
+The scan configuration is validated for completeness, then the subarray device will configure subordinate devices with the relevant parameters, including VCC, FSP and FSP function mode subarray devices.

+FSPs are assigned to subarrays during scan configuration, and may belong to any number of subarrays so long as those subarrays are requesting processing for the same function mode (more details on this below).
+When an FSP is assigned to its first subarray, that subarray sets its function mode and sets it online

 Frequency Slice Processor (FSP)
 ======================================================